Chris Gollon: Work

 In October 2019, Gollon's first museum retrospective entitled 'CHRIS GOLLON: Beyond the Horizon' opened at Huddersfield Art Gallery, a three-month exhibition focusing solely on his music-related works.
 Gollon is quoted in the museum exhibition catalogue:

 "Easel painting has been declared dead pretty much since easel painting has existed, but at a time when most people relate to imagery through film, painters must find new ways to relate their work to people."

 The exhibition demonstrates the three ways Chris Gollon used music to relate his imagery to the spectator, and it includes works from his collaborations with Thurston Moore, Yi Yao, and Eleanor McEvoy, as well as paintings partially inspired by Neil Young and Bob Dylan.
 The exhibition is also the UK premiere of a collaborative work of art, music and film, entitled FIREWALL, which combines the track 'Firewall' by the Sleaford Mods with Gollon's imagery, produced by IAP Fine Art.

 In 2024, Gollon's 'Fourteen Stations of the Cross' were featured in episode one of 'Gareth Malone's Easter Passion' on BBC1.
 The same year the feature-length documentary 'Chris Gollon: Life in Paint' was completed, directed by Mark Calderbank and produced by Peter Dunphy; featuring Maggi Hambling, Thurston Moore, André Portasio, Sara Maitland, Tamsin Pickeral and Eleanor McEvoy.

+In December 2025, Chris Gollon’s ‘Virgin & Child’ was re-installed in Guildford Cathedral, on a long term loan from the Chris Gollon Estate.
+For the duration of Lent 2026, Chris Gollon’s painting ‘Magdalene at the Base of the Cross’ was displayed beside the High Altar in Southwark Cathedral, on loan from a private collection.
+It was accompanied by a one-night public screening of the documentary ‘CHRIS GOLLON: Life in Paint’ (85mins).